PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/six_pillars_of_open_research.md

 **Platinum/Diamond Open Access**
 - Freely available from publisher
 - No payment of a subscription fee or licence

 **Gold Open Access**
 - Freely available from publisher
-- Author pays a fee (article processing charge – APC) **Green Open Access**
+- Author pays a fee (article processing charge – APC)

+**Green Open Access**
 - Made available by author(s)

-Here you will find a list of [platinum Open Access journals](https://oaling.wordpress.com)
+Here you will find a list of [platinum Open Access journals](https://oaling.wordpress.com) in linguistics

 ## Open methodology